Pamp Network (PAMP) Achieves Market Capitalization of $8,565.36

 According to CryptoCompare, “Pamp Network is a price-reactive cryptocurrency.
 When the token price appreciates, token holders receive staking rewards based on several factors including the percentage price increase, how long they have been holding for, and how many tokens they hold.
 Rewards are distributed on a daily basis.
 If the token price does not appreciate, no rewards are minted.
 Sellers who move their tokens around have their stakes reset, negating any bonus rewards they may receive when the token appreciates in value.In addition, PAMP is deflationary, meaning that all token transfers have between 1-3% of the transfer burned. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Pamp Network directly using US dollars.
-Investors seeking to trade Pamp Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Pamp Network directly using U.S. dollars.
+Investors seeking to acquire Pamp Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Pamp Network using one of the exchanges listed above.

 Receive News & Updates for Pamp Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pamp Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.